Easter offerings planned in community

 A variety of Easter offerings will be held at places of worship and at other locations in the Greater New Milford area in the coming days:

-The suggested donation is $20 to benefit the Meetinghouse Restoration Fund, which will be used to repair the roof and trusses of the historically significant meetinghouse.
-For more information and RSVP, call 860-354-8232 or visit www.nmchurch.org.

-Sherman Congregational Church will conclude its Lenten luncheon and discussion series April 7 at 11:30 a.m.
-A homemade soup and bread lunch will be served following a 30-minute DVD by Philip Yancey’s “Vanishing Grace” at the 6 Church Road church.
-For more information, call 860-354-6114.

-Salem Covenant Church in Washington will continue its Lenten lunches April 10 at noon.
-It will also offer a Palm Sunday service April 14 at 10:30 a.m.; a “Near the Cross: An Evening of Contemplative Song,” program April 14 at 5 p.m.; a Maundy Thursday service April 18 at 7 p.m.; a Tenebrae service for Good Friday April 19 at 7:15 p.m.; an Easter bake sale and flower sale April 20 from 8:30 to 11:30 a.m.; a community sunrise service April 21, with a 6 a.m. service at the Stone Church on New Preston Hill in New Preston; and an Easter service April 21 at 10:30 a.m., followed by an Easter egg hunt for children.
+Salem Covenant Church in Washington offer a Palm Sunday service April 14 at 10:30 a.m.; a “Near the Cross: An Evening of Contemplative Song,” program April 14 at 5 p.m.; a Maundy Thursday service April 18 at 7 p.m.; a Tenebrae service for Good Friday April 19 at 7:15 p.m.; an Easter bake sale and flower sale April 20 from 8:30 to 11:30 a.m.; a community sunrise service April 21, with a 6 a.m. service at the Stone Church on New Preston Hill in New Preston; and an Easter service April 21 at 10:30 a.m., followed by an Easter egg hunt for children.

+Trinity Lutheran Church at 107 Kent Road in New Milford will offer a Palm Sunday Eucharist April 14 at 10:30 a.m.; a Holy Eucharist Thursday service at 7 p.m.; a Good Friday service of darkness April 19 at 7 p.m.; an Easter Sunday breakfast April 21 from 8:30 to 10 a.m. and an Easter Sunday High Holy Festival Eucharist at 10:30 a.m.

 The Glenholme School at 81 Sabbaday Lane in Washington will hold its spring egg hunt April 13 at 11 a.m.
 A rain date of April 14 is set.
 Participants are asked to bring a non-perishable food item to be donated to the Washington Warren Food Bank.